• Skip to primary navigation

 3. Fold the apple pieces into the dough.

-6. When the dough is ready, scoop the cooking dough onto the lined baking sheet.
+6. When the dough is ready, scoop the cookie dough onto your lined baking sheet.
 Each cookie should be 1 rounded tablespoon in size, making 12 cookies.

 7. Place the cookies in the oven and bake at 350 degrees for 9-11 minutes.

-8. Cool cookies on baking sheet for 5-10 minutes, then transfer to a wire cooling rack.
+8. Cool cookies on baking sheet for 5-10 minutes, then transfer them to a wire cooling rack.

 Notes